- Home invasion robbery

 An aggravated battery occurs when a person intentionally or knowingly causes great bodily harm, permanent disability, or permanent disfigurement to a person, or uses a deadly weapon.
 It is also an aggravated battery if the person struck was pregnant and the offender knew it or should have known it at the time.

 The Florida punishment code assigns certain scores for certain offenses.
 Aggravated battery normally will carry a score that will call for a presumptive minimum state prison sentence.
 Aggravated battery charges are taken seriously by the prosecuting authority and should not be dealt with lightly by a person accused.
 This is true even, and especially, if the alleged victim no longer wishes to pursue the charges.
 Florida prosecuting authorities do not have to drop charges when a witness or alleged victim request that they do.
 Prosecutors will often proceed with charges under the circumstances.
 If you are charged with aggravated battery you should consult with and seek the help of an experienced aggravated battery defense attorney.
-Sandefer law firm is an experienced Pinellas County aggravated battery defense law firm, Pasco County aggravated battery defense of firm, And Hillsborough County aggravated battery defense law firm.
+Sandefer law firm is an experienced Pinellas County aggravated battery defense law firm, Pasco County aggravated battery defense of firm, and Hillsborough County aggravated battery defense law firm.
+Call us and come in for our free consultation to discuss your individual circumstances and case.

 Read more on Assault / Battery Offenses